naja628/qwerasdf/manual.md

 ### Using the visual transformation submenu
 Under `W: Visual`, you can sequentially apply several transformations to the shape.
 Transformations are applied relative to a center (except move).
 Initially it is set to the center of the grid (if activated), or to the point under your cursor when you entered `W: visual`.
 To change the center, use `R: recenter`.
-The center is set **immediately** to the point under your cursor.
+After left-clicking, the center is set to the point under your cursor.

 To apply transformations:
 * choose the type of transformation from the menu with the keyboard.
 This will **immediately** grab the point under the cursor.